axelalmet/flowsig/README.md

 We are now in a position to learn the intercellular flows.
 To increase reliability of objects, we bootstrap aggregate results over a number of realisations.
 For non-spatial data, we have to specify the condition label and the control condition.

-This step uses [UT-IGSP](https://uhlerlab.github.io/causaldag/utigsp.html) (or [GSP](https://graphical-model-learning.readthedocs.io/en/latest/dags/generated/graphical_model_learning.gsp.html) in the case of control data only) to learn what is called a completed partially directed acyclic graph (CPDAG), which encodes directed arcs and undirected edges that describe the Markov Equivalence Class of statistical dependence relations that were learned directly from the data using conditional independence testing (how do variables depend on one another) and conditional invariance testing (which variables changed significantly between conditions).
+This step uses [UT-IGSP](https://uhlerlab.github.io/causaldag/utigsp.html) to learn what is called a completed partially directed acyclic graph (CPDAG), which encodes directed arcs and undirected edges that describe the Markov Equivalence Class of statistical dependence relations that were learned directly from the data using conditional independence testing (how do variables depend on one another) and conditional invariance testing (which variables changed significantly between conditions).
 For both tests, we use a parametric partial-correlation-based method.
 The main reason we used these tests were because they take the least time to run compared to nonparametric kernel-based tests.
 Any test like the Hilbert-Schmidt Independence Criterion takes way too long for even 10-20 variables.
 The big caveat is that partial correlation assumes the data is described by a linear Gaussian model, which obviously isn't true for scRNA-seq.
 It's a long-term goal to add different types of nonparametric conditional independence/invariance tests that can be run in a reasonable amount of time.

 ```
 fs.tl.learn_intercellular_flows(adata,